 Tiffany Kirk – Office Manager

 Tiffany is the Office Manager for The Speech Emporium.
 She is a graduate of Stephen F. Austin State University and earned a Bachelor’s degree in Fashion Merchandising and Business in 1998.
 Tiffany’s career background includes work in medical sales, retail management, and most recently non-profit.
 Tiffany joined The Speech Emporium team in September 2011.

 Susan Lee – Billing Manager

 Susan was born in Oklahoma but moved to Texas as soon as she could.
-She moved to the Cypress area 3 years ago when she married her husband, Daniel.
+She moved to the Cypress area a few years ago when she married her husband, Daniel.
 She had previously worked in College Station, Texas where she was the Practice Manager for a 6 physician group for 16 years.
-She has 3 teenage children and loves to travel in her down time.
+She has 3 grown children and 1 wonderful grandson!
+She loves to travel in her down time, especially cruising.

 Cherish Whitfield – Administrative Assistant

 Cherish is a Veteran of The United States Air Force where she served as an Information Manager Specialist.
 She is married to her high school sweetheart and has two wonderful daughters.
 When not with her family, Cherish enjoys reading and being outdoors.

 Debbie Health – Administrative Assistant – Enclave Location